sensei-hacker/inavwiki/Modes.md

 This flight mode affects only yaw axis and can be enabled together with any other flight mode.
 It helps to maintain current heading without pilots input and can be used with and without magnetometer support.
 When yaw stick is neutral position, Heading Hold mode tries to keep heading (azimuth if compass sensor is available) at a defined direction.
 When pilot moves yaw stick, Heading Hold is temporary disabled and is waiting for a new setpoint.

-Heading hold only uses yaw control (rudder) so it won't work on a flying wing which has no rudder.
+Heading hold only uses yaw control (rudder) so it won't work on a flying wing which has no rudder, unless it has twin motor yaw stabilization active.

 ### HOME RESET

 This mode provides a means to reset the home location or arming coordinates the model will return to.
 This is beneficial if you choose to launch or takeoff before the model has a GPS fix..
 By using this mode, you can fly past your launch site later in the flight, once a GPS fix is established.
-And momentarily activate the feature.. **Ideally, it is better to place this mode on a Pot or one of the multi-position buttons, so it does not get unintentionally bumped.**
+And momentarily activate the feature.. **Ideally, it is better to place this mode on a Pot or multi-position button, so it doesn't get unintentionally bumped.**

 ### HORIZON